listia/aws_agcod/README.md

 end_time = Time.now
 page = 1
 per_page = 100
-show_no_ops = false # Wehther to show activities with no operation or not
+show_no_ops = false # Whether or not to show activities with no operation

 request = AGCOD::GiftCardActivityList.new(request_id, start_time, end_time, page, per_page, show_no_ops)

-# When succeed
 if request.success?
   request.results.each do |activity|
     activity.status # => SUCCESS, FAILURE, RESEND